Low Key (album)

-Low Key is the 14th studio album, and fifth cover album, by Filipina singer-actress Regine Velasquez-Alcasid, released on November 14, 2008 in physical format (cassette & CDs) and digital.
+Low Key is the fourteenth studio album, and fifth cover album, by Filipina singer-actress Regine Velasquez-Alcasid, released on November 14, 2008 in physical format (cassette & CDs) and digital.
 The album was Velasquez's first album with Universal Records.
 It was certified gold a week after its release with sales of over 12,500 units on its first day and achieves platinum certification after a month.
 It became one of the best selling albums for year 2008-2009.

 The album also includes a minus-one CD of all the tracks.
 An Asian edition of the album was released on December 16, 2008 and a Philippine re-release which feature a Christmas song bonus track original by Jim Brickman with a different cover album art.
 The album cover art is taken by Filipino photographer Mark Nicdao at Velasquez's home.

 Background

 The song choices for the album were chosen by Velasquez herself together with her sisters, Cacai & Dianne from the list of their favorite songs heard on the radio during their childhood.
 According to Velasquez, she wanted the album to be easy listening and relaxed as possible, making it a departure from her “big ballads” usually heard in her previous works.
 As a result, the album was named Low Key, a remark on her mellow singing style in the whole process of its production.
 The songs included are very personal to Velasquez and also dedicated to her fans.
 There are also two songs included on the album that are dedicated to Velasquez's parents, Gerry and Tessie Velasquez; Dan Fogelberg's "Leader of the Band" for her father and Billy Joel's "She's Always a Woman" for her mother.